3 former track athletes suing NCAA, coach over alleged abuse

 ANN ARBOR, Mich.
-(AP) — Three former student-athletes who say they were sexually abused by a track coach on Wednesday sued the NCAA, its board of governors and the coach, alleging the governing body doesn’t do enough to protect NCAA athletes.
+(AP) — Three former student-athletes who say they were sexually abused by a track coach on Wednesday sued the NCAA, its board of governors and the coach, alleging the governing body didn’t do enough to protect NCAA athletes.

-Erin Aldrich, Londa Bevins and Jessica Johnson are seeking class action status for the lawsuit filed in U.S. District Court in San Jose, California.
-The women say they were molested by John Rembao while he worked at the University of Texas and the University of Arizona.
+Londa Bevins, Jessica Johnson and Erin Aldrich — who represented the U.S. in the 2000 Olympics — are seeking class action status for the lawsuit filed in U.S. District Court in San Jose, California.
+The women say they were sexually abused and harassed by John Rembao while he worked at the University of Texas and the University of Arizona.

-They aim to include in the suit any NCAA student-athlete at any school since 1992 who they say were also put at risk by the inaction of the governing body.
+The suit aims to include NCAA student-athletes, who also say they were put at risk by the inaction of the governing body since 1992.

 Rembao led the Longhorns’ cross country program and was an assistant for their track team from 1997 to 2001.
 He was an assistant coach for the Wildcats’ track program from 1993 to 1997.

-Messages seeking comment were left with the NCAA and Rembao.
+The Associated Press left messages seeking comment with the NCAA and Rembao, as well as officials at Texas and Arizona.

 The NCAA, which is headquartered in Indianapolis, is a member-led organization comprised of nearly 11,000 colleges and universities and nearly a half-million student-athletes competing in 24 sports.